zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 The SkyPilot VM Orchestrator is a new integration provided by ZenML that allows you to provision and manage virtual machines (VMs) on any cloud provider using the [SkyPilot framework](https://skypilot.readthedocs.io/en/latest/index.html).
-This integration is designed to simplify the process of running machine learning workloads on the cloud, offering cost savings, high GPU availability, and managed execution.
+This integration is designed to simplify the process of running machine learning workloads on the cloud, offering cost savings, high GPU availability, and managed execution, We recommend using the SkyPilot VM Orchestrator if you need access to GPUs for your workloads, but don't want to deal with the complexities of managing cloud infrastructure or expensive managed solutions.

 {% hint style="warning" %}
 This component is only meant to be used within the context of